Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (C) information indicating that the requested services relate to factual issues or matters within the province and understanding of the jury; or

-(d)(1) The director and/or the chief justice shall maintain uniformity as to the rates paid individuals or entities for services provided to indigent parties.
+(d)(1) The director and the chief justice, shall maintain uniformity as to the rates paid individuals or entities for services provided to indigent parties.
+The director will publish on the AOC website standard approved rates as often as determined reasonable by the chief justice.
+Requests for experts not listed on the published rate list, will be considered on a case by case basis.
 Appointed counsel shall make every effort to obtain individuals or entities who are willing to provide services at an hourly rate less than the maximum.
-Although not an exclusive listing, compensation for individuals or entities providing the following services shall not exceed the following maximum hourly rates:
+Subsequent requests for additional funding for the same investigator or expert giving due consideration to state revenues shall be subject to additional review by the director.

 (2) For persons or entities compensated at a rate of one hundred dollars ($100) per hour or more, time spent traveling shall be compensated at no greater than fifty percent (50%) of the approved hourly rate.

-(3) Investigators shall not be compensated unless licensed by the Private Investigation and Polygraph Commission of Tennessee or exempted from this licensure requirement, except when an investigator licensed in another state is authorized by a court in Tennessee to conduct an investigation in that other state.
+(3) Investigators shall not be compensated unless licensed in the state of Tennessee or exempted from this licensure requirement, except when an investigator licensed in another state is authorized by a court in Tennessee to conduct an investigation in that other state.

-(5) In a post-conviction capital case, a trial court shall not authorize more than a total of $25,000 for the services of all experts unless in its sound discretion the trial court determines that extraordinary circumstances exist that have been proven by clear and convincing evidence.
+(5) In a post-conviction capital case where appointed counsel represents a petitioner, a trial court shall not authorize more than a total of twenty-five thousand dollars ($25,000) for the services of all experts nor more than twenty thousand dollars ($20,000) for investigative services unless, in its sound discretion, the trial court determines that extraordinary circumstances exist that have been proven by clear and convincing evidence.

 (e)(1) If the requirements of sections 5(c) and (d) are satisfied and the motion is granted, the authorization shall be evidenced by a signed order of the court.
 Unless otherwise indicated in the order, the amount authorized includes both fees and necessary expenses under section 4(a).